trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 };
 ```

-- The view call signature is different :
+The view call signature is different :

-  - it returns an optional bytes
+- It returns an optional bytes.
-  - calling **getView** generic view exposed by the proxy
+- Calling **getView** generic view exposed by the proxy.
-  - passing the view named **feedback** (to dispatch to the correct function once you reach the code that will be executed)
+- Passing the view named **feedback** (to dispatch to the correct function once you reach the code that will be executed).
-  - finally, unpack the bytes result and cast it to string
+- Finally, unpack the bytes result and cast it to string.

-With generic calls, a **unique** dispatch function has to be used and not multiple **@entry**
+With generic calls, a **unique** dispatch function has to be used and not multiple **@entry**.

 9. Write a main function annotated with @entry.
    The parameter is a string representing the entrypoint name and some generic bytes that required to be cast later on.
-   In a way, compiler checks are broken, so the code is to be well written and well cast as earliest as possible to mitigate risks
+   In a way, compiler checks are broken, so the code is to be well written and well cast as earliest as possible to mitigate risks.

 ```ligolang
 @entry